Analytics

 Additionally, analytics are seen with backtesting.
 Backtesting is used by traders to test the consistency and effectiveness of trading strategies and software-based trading solutions against historical price data.

-Backtesting also serves as an ideal playground for the further development of high-frequency trading as well as evaluating the performance of manual or automated trades.
+Backtesting also serves as an ideal playground for the further development of high-frequency trading as well as for evaluating the performance of manual or automated trades.

 Analytics will continue to have an increasingly significant role in trading as emerging technologies and the advancement of trading applications progress beyond human capability.